Word of the day: radicalise

 However, this week, the government was forced to refocus its attention and admit that it’s not only the Muslim community that might be in danger of getting radicalised – it’s white Britons too!
 The murder of the Labour MP (Member of Parliament) Jo Cox last year by a white far-right political extremist finally drove home the fact that racist, Islamophobic groups were also becoming more active, were recruiting more young people, were using the web to radicalise and were inciting violence.
 In response to this, they’ve hired a famous advertising company, M&C Saatchi, to start countering the lies spread by these groups.
 It’s about time too!
 As the joke puts it, it’s not the refugees I’m scared of . . . it’s the people who are scared of the refugees!

 Want to learn more about issues like this?
-Take our ADVANCED LANGUAGE AND CULTURE course this summer.
+Take our ADVANCED LANGUAGE AND CULTURE course in July.

 Leave a Reply